creativestyle/checkout-by-amazon-doc/configuration.rst

 :guilabel:`Enable logging`
 ''''''''''''''''''''''''''
 The Pay with Amazon extension comes with a dedicated logging mechanism.
-If this option is enabled all exceptions and API calls will be saved to the appropriate log file in :file:`var/log/amazonpayments/v2` directory in your Magento installation.
+If this option is enabled all exceptions and API calls will be saved to the appropriate log file in :file:`var/log/amazonpayments/v2` directory in your OpenMage installation.

 .. _configuration-developer-allowed-ips: